 What experience do you have?

 I’ve got years of experience dealing with an unhealthy relationship with food so I understand how confused you may feel right now.
 This is why I employ a diet and label free philosophy because every BODY is different.
-I have got the expertise to help you achieve lasting change in regards to your health and wellness goals so that you can feel confident and full of energy.
 You can read more about intuitive eating and how it helped me redefine my relationship to food over here.

 I’ve been there too…

 Restrictive eating patterns, followed by an insatiable appetite and binge and emotional eating left me feeling depressed, disgusted with myself and moody.
 I knew that the way I ate and looked at food wasn’t healthy but I had convinced myself that this was what all women did and that I somehow just wasn’t able to commit like they were to their diet.
 This had me feeling like a failure each time I attempted and failed to lose those last few pounds which then resulted in a mindset that said “screw it” and I would binge on all the foods I swore off in the previous weeks.
 If I didn’t see immediate results, I didn’t stick with it.
 I was a master at self loathing and could never see what others saw in me because my relationship with food and myself was so messed up!

 How dieting culture impacted others in my life…